lino-framework/book/docs/dev/nutshell.rst

     def publish_book(self):
         # do something

-The Menu describes describes how the tables of your application are presented to the end user.
-Instead of letting each plugin register its models to the admin site, you let it register tables to the main menu.
+The **application menu** describes how the tables of your application are presented to the end user.

 Example code::